BS in Chemistry with an ACS Certification

 Earn your bachelor of science degree in chemistry with an American Chemistry Society certification.

-The ACS plan, approved by the American Chemical Society, is the most comprehensive program offered by the department.
+The ACS plan, approved by the American Chemical Society, is the most comprehensive program offered by the division.
 If you are working toward an advanced degree in chemistry, or are planning a career in the chemical industry, this undergraduate chemistry degree is strongly recommended.
 Upon completion of the program, you will receive professional certification from the American Chemical Society.

 Unparalleled research opportunities